LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My current research interests lie in visual computing and machine learning.

-I am also a sports enthusiast, winning badminton provincial champion and titled national first-class athelete.
-For this passion, I have explored the intersectional area of CS & Sports Analytics by means of computer vision and immersive visualization.
+I am also an athlete, winning badminton provincial champion and the title of National First-Class Athlete.
+Driven by this passion, I have explored the intersectional area of CS for Sports Analytics by means of computer vision and immersive visualization.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->